What does the energy stored in the inductor relate to

 - What happens when the inductor energy storage is full

-- What is an inductor an energy storage element
+- What can an inductor store as an energy storage element

-- What are the large ships with lithium battery energy storage
+- What to do with energy storage products

 - What are the industrial energy storage technology solutions